 These bricks are fired at a high temperature for a longer duration compared to other bricks.
-As a result, they are also known as ‘the vitrified bricks’ or overburnt bricks.
-Jhama bricks are often used in slab and beam construction using concrete or at places where there is little to no water encounter.
+As a result, they are also known as ‘vitrified bricks’ or overburnt bricks.
+Jhama bricks are often used in slab and beam construction using concrete or at places where there is little to no water encountered.

 6. Engineering Bricks

 These bricks have high compressive strength and low water absorption.
 Wherever strength, low water porosity, and acid (flue gas) resistance is needed, engineering bricks are used.
 Engineering bricks are used for damp-proof courses and basement construction, basically, areas that are prone to high water or acid encounter.

 These bricks are manufactured using sand and lime.
 Calcium silicate bricks are cost-friendly and provide superior heat, water, and noise resistance.
 They are widely used across the globe and have uniform colour and texture.
 Ornamental works in buildings extensively use calcium silicate bricks.
 On the other hand, due to their delicate nature, these bricks are avoided for laying foundations, building furnaces, and paving.

 These are perforated hollow types of bricks, which are either vertically or horizontally perforated.
 Porotherm smart bricks are manufactured using toxic-free natural materials, and being hollow from the inside makes them more efficient than solid traditional bricks.